Professional Bull Rider

 ive been a bull rider for 2 years now, im a female and im 14. ive done most rides behind my parents backs beacuse they dont think i shoud bull ride. ive never gotten hurt on a bull not severly. do you think i should tell my parrents? yes or no.

-Asked by maddie larson about 10 years ago
+Asked by maddie larson over 10 years ago

 What kind of Bell would you use copper or steal and what size 7 inch or 6 ? thanks